 Yari RC = $767

-These strong and capable forks are the first choice option for the majority of enduro riders.
+These strong and capable forks are the first option for many enduro riders.
 Lyrik forks go head to head with Fox 36’s as the best, top end, enduro fork in the world.

-Rockshox Lyrik forks are the manufacturer’s option of choice for flagship enduro mountain bikes.
+Rockshox Lyrik forks are the manufacturer’s choice for flagship enduro mountain bikes.

 Rockshox Lyrik Ultimate are the highest spec in this Rockshox lineup.
 The Lyrik Ultimate features the RC Charger 2.1 damper combined with DebonAir springs.
 These forks pay attention to smooth operation with advanced SKF wiper seals and suspension fluid used.

-These forks are extremely capable downhill with ability to keep the rider glued to the line they choose.
-Attention to weight reduction shows that Lyrik forks also consider the ride up.
-Rockshox Lyrik forks can be found on the Cannondale Neo 2 electric mountain bike.
+These forks are capable downhill performers able to keep the rider glued to the line they choose.
+Attention to weight reduction shows that Lyrik also considers the ride back up the track.
+RockShox Lyrik forks can be found on the Cannondale Neo 2 electric mountain bike.

 3 models are available (the Select, Select Plus and Ultimate).
 The range offers 140 to 180 mm travel.